 Revenue from installation and commissioning services are recognised at a point in time when services are rendered.
 Revenue from annual maintenance contracts are recognized on an accrual basis pro-rata over the term of the contract.
 Revenue from other services such as repair and return, managed services, professional services and knowledge services are recognized as and when the services are rendered as per the agreed terms of contractual arrangements.

-If the services rendered by the Company exceed the invoicing to customers, a contract asset (which is referred as unbilled revenue) is recognised.
+If the services rendered by the Company exceed the invoicing to customers, unbilled revenue is recognised, which is classified as "trade receivables" or "contract assets", depending on the contract terms.
 If the invoicing exceeds the services rendered, a contract liability is recognised (which is referred as deferred revenue).

 Deferred contract costs are incremental costs of obtaining a contract which are recognized as contract assets and amortized over the term of the contract.
 However, such incremental costs are recognised as expense if the amortisation period of the asset that the entity would have otherwise recognised is one year or less.